SunStarSys/www/content/essays/power.md

 (`log y-intercepts`) differ.
 The key point here is to focus attention on the **invariant** `slope`, not the varying `intercepts`, for any set of per-age-demographic or per-geographic-region pandemic statistics, or combinations thereof.
 Multiplying `ln 10 = 2.302585...` with the `slope` here yields the fundamental proportionality constant equating the depicted exponential functions' values with their *instantaneous* rates of change.
+In other words, focusing on the relative percentages between different statistics is missing the point: that's a conversation about the `b` values, not the `m` values.

 ![March 2020 COVID-19 logarithmic scale](../images/covid-march-2020.png)